bluehacks2020/egg-soar-ugh-blue-hacks/README.md

 ## Project Description

-Wandr is an Immersion booking platform that promotes cultural and social consciousness by giving volunteers an opportunity to experience living and working with minority groups in the provinces.
+Wandrr is an Immersion booking platform that promotes cultural and social consciousness by giving volunteers an opportunity to experience living and working with minority groups in the provinces.

 ## Installation Guide